Parler urges U.S. judge to order Amazon to restore its platform

 Apple Inc AAPL.O and Alphabet Inc's GOOGL.O Google removed Parler from their app stores after last week's unrest.

-John Matze, Parler's chief executive, told Reuters on Wednesday that Parler may never get back online, but later he said Parler would return and be stronger.
+John Matze, Parler's chief executive, told Reuters on Wednesday that Parler may never get back online, but said later that it would return and be stronger.

 EXPLAINER-How will Trump get his message out without social media?